dvk65/inland-flooding/REPORT.md

 ## Flood Event Data

 ### STN
-The cleaned STN flood event dataset has 889 instances.
+The cleaned STN high-water marks has 889 instances.
 Below is an overview of the attributes in this dataset.
 ```
 count of unique values in each attribute (not list or np.ndarray):
 id           889